Go to the top of the page

 Several million years ago, the Amami archipelago, namely Amami-Oshima Island, Tokunoshima Island, Iriomote Island and the northern part of Okinawa Island, drifted from the continent resulting in a rich repository of rare species such as the Amami rabbits and Iriomote cats.
 A movement is emerging to register and conserve the biodiversity and rich nature as a world natural heritage site.
 JAL Group is actively involved in this movement to register these islands by the summer of 2020.

 Japan Transocean Air (JTA), Ryukyu Air Commuter (RAC), with hubs in Okinawa, and Japan Air Commuter (JAC) with a hub in Kagoshima, are in engaged in explaining and protecting the natural environment together with the region by holding in-house study groups, participating in liaison meetings on poaching and smuggling animals, erecting road signs to prevent roadkill of endangered species, establishing and promoting the Amami Trail that explores the Amami archipelago, to name a few.
-In 2019 they initiated a joint venture to promote world heritage sites in Okinawa and a community to promote world heritage sites in Kagoshima by engaging local communities.
-All participating organizations are making good use of their strengths to protect and promote the local natural environment.

 Conserving Red-Crowned Cranes

-Every year since 2016, Group employees have volunteered to clean and maintain the red-crowned crane's feeding grounds in Tsurui Village, Hokkaido.
+Every year since 2016, JAL Group employees have volunteered to clean and maintain the red-crowned crane's feeding grounds in Tsurui Village, Hokkaido.

 JAL Photography Contest of Red-Crowned Cranes

-A JAL photography contest of the endangered red-crowned cranes, the symbol of Japanese beauty, is held for everyone to express their thoughts with heartwarming messages.
+A JAL photography contest of red-crowned cranes, a special natural treasure of Japan and a symbol of "Japanese Beauty" , is held for everyone to express their thoughts towards the importance of biodiversity and their desire to continue protecting the beautiful nature through photographs accompanied by heartwarming messages.

 Coral restoration project by enhancing sexual reproduction